Dotnet-Boxed/Templates/MVC 6 API.md

 That's easy, just choose one of the following options:

 1. You must have the latest version of the dotnet tooling.
 This comes with Visual Studio 2017 or from [dot.net](https://dot.net).
-2. Run `dotnet install Boilerplate.Templates::*` to install the project template.
+2. Run `dotnet new --install Boilerplate.Templates::*` to install the project template.
-3. Run `dotnet new bapi --help` to see how to customize the project.
+3. Run `dotnet new bapi --help` to see how to select the feature of the project.
+4. Run `dotnew new bapi --name 'MyTemplate'` along with any other custom options to create a project from the template.

 ## Release Notes and To-Do List
 You can find release notes for each version [here](https://github.com/ASP-NET-MVC-Boilerplate/Templates/blob/master/Source/Boilerplate.Vsix/Release%20Notes.txt) and a To-Do list of new features and enhancements coming soon in the [projects](https://github.com/ASP-NET-MVC-Boilerplate/Templates/projects) tab.